 We’re all proud of our achievements.
 We should - rightly - own them.
 But not to the extent that we ignore our failures.
 Self-serving bias does just that: when something good happens, we take the credit; when something bad happens, we blame it on external factors.
+In a sense, this bias is the exact opposite of the fundamental attribution error above.
 Keep an open mind and work on owning those learning experiences too.

 And, for luck, let’s consider one more bias, called blind spot bias.
 It’s tendency to see ourselves as less biased than other people, or to be able to identify more cognitive biases in others than in ourselves.

 Time to be honest with ourselves, everyone.